-Our dogs are trained to independently search areas such as shorelines and docks for invasive zebra or quagga mussels.
+Our dogs are trained to independently search areas such as shorelines marinas, and docks for invasive zebra and quagga mussels.
 In these “hasty searches,” the dogs are able to cover large areas quickly, working on, or off-lead to help managers identify areas for closer inspection or for additional sampling (such as eDNA sampling).

-Rosebud and Ismay have drive and stamina to spare making these searches feasible.
-Whenever a mussel problem is suspected such as in a rapid response, the sisters can help narrow down areas for divers and other resources to focus their search.
+In the case of a rapid response, the Labrador sisters can help narrow down areas for divers and other resources to focus their search.
 It’s important to remember that the dogs are trained to detect invasive mussel scent – any life stage from adult mussels to veligers!